-Ceravision is developing HEP plasma grow-lights for horticulture and hydroponics markets.
-Tests confirm performance and economic benefits over other grow-light technologies such as high intensity discharge (HID), linear fluorescents and LEDs.
-Our unique UV420 Plasma Supplementary Grow-Light, is now available.
+Tests with Ceravision HEP plasma grow-lights confirm performance and economic benefits over other grow-light technologies such as high intensity discharge (HID), linear fluorescents and LEDs.

-The UV420 plasma grow-light provides technical and commercial advantages over other supplementary grow-light technologies:
+This plasma grow-light provides performance and commercial advantages over other grow-light technologies:

-- Economically tailored to suit particular crops and growing periods
+- Economically tailored to suit crops and growth cycles

 - More energy efficient than HID grow-lights